danni2019/aura-assistant/README.md

 ## 📊 Use Cases

-### For Health Enthusiasts
+### For Learners & Creators
-- Track daily weight, blood pressure, and exercise metrics
+- Track study hours and learning progress
-- Monitor sleep patterns and identify improvement opportunities
+- Log practice sessions and skill development
-- Set fitness goals and track progress toward health targets
+- Set focused goals and measure improvement
-- Generate insights about lifestyle factors affecting health
+- Discover patterns in productivity cycles

 ### For Students & Professionals
 - Record study hours and track learning progress